eiharun/microFlipper/README.md

 <!-- Your Text Here.
 You may work with your mentor on this later when they are assigned -->

-Milestone 1: LCD GUI and Button Interface
+- Milestone 1: OLED GUI and Button Interface --->[[Current](SimpleGUI/README.md)]
-Milestone 2: Sub-GHz/Radio Interface
+- Milestone 2: Sub-GHz/Radio Interface
+- Milestone 3: WiFi/Ethernet Interface

 ## Useful Links